shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 \end{aligned}
 \end{equation}

 With this knowledge, we can now introduce slack variables $w$ and $v$ for $s$ and $u$ respectively.
-Representing the objective as an LP in these slack terms, along with summing it for every vehicle (assuming $K$ vehicles), we have the final objective function:
+Representing the objective as an LP in these slack terms, along with taking the sum for every vehicle (assuming $K$ vehicles), we have the final objective function:

 \begin{equation}
 \begin{aligned}